|Priority application due date||Jan. 15|

 - An official score report from the Test of English as a Foreign Language (toefl) for all foreign students whose native language is not English and who have not received a degree from an accredited United States college or university.

-- Three or four letters of recommendation.
+- Three or four letters of reference.
 For more information about references, click here.
-To download the letter of referrence form, click here.
+To submit a letter of reference electronically, please click here.
+A printable form may also be downloaded here, and mailed to the Office of Admissions.

 Qualified applicants are invited to campus for an interview.
-During your visit, you will meet with a committee of faculty and alumni, and take a Jewish knowledge proficiency exam.
+During your visit, you will meet with a committee of faculty and alumni, and visit classes.
 Candidates for Shanah Aleph will take an additional Hebrew placement exam.

-A financial aid application may be found here.
-Instructions are on the form.
-If you are applying for financial aid, please complete the form and submit with your application materials by February 15.
+Information about our financial aid policies may be found here.
+If you are applying for financial aid, please complete the required forms and submit with your application materials by February 17.
 An application for financial aid does not in any way affect a candidate's application for admission.

 We strive to consider our applicants as holistically as possible.
 Recommendations are a crucial part of this process.
 We want to hear from individuals who know you well and who can offer a view into your academic qualifications, intellectual capacities, personal qualities, Jewish background and/or spiritual journey.

 Please include at least one reference from a rabbi and one from an academic source.
-To download the letter of referrence form, click here.
+To submit a letter of reference electronically, please click here.
+A printable form may also be downloaded here, and mailed to the Office of Admissions.

 Your responses to the application essay questions allow us to get to know you as an individual, a student, a Jew and a future rabbi.
 In addition, these essays give you an opportunity to articulate your views on a variety of topics in a relaxed manner.
 We want you to be yourself and honest in your essays.